-During the bid process be aware that different districts will have vastly different requisition tables citing specific amounts type of biddable or non-biddable goods, and policies for procurement at various levels.
+During the bid process, be aware that different districts will have vastly different requisition tables citing specific amounts type of biddable or non-biddable goods, plus policies for procurement at various levels.
 You’ll find that sometimes there are no contracts necessary for purchases under a certain amount, while competitive bidding is required for awards that fall within certain ranges.
 It’s impossible to list all the differences, but the procurement and contracts office will usually provide you this information as soon as you contact them.

-Finally, when writing your bid be sure to follow the same guidelines you would if you were bidding for contracts issued by a government agency.
+Finally, when writing your bid, be sure to follow the same guidelines you would if you were bidding for contracts issued by a government agency.
 Public schools’ procurement and contracts officers will be looking for at least these three things:

 - Your capability to deliver a quality product or service

 - Your ability to do so for the best value